Pewbeam Documentation

 Remote control

-Pewbeam can be controlled remotely using OSC and HTTP API protocols.
+Pewbeam can be controlled remotely using two protocols, useful for integration with broadcast controllers and mixing consoles.

 OSC (Open Sound Control)